Jean-005/BankAccount/README.md

 # BankAccount

 I created a Bank Account repo twice.
 Each time I tried merging the Github repo with my local one, they failed to merge.
 I kept encountering error messages that I tried to resolve but I think at some point I ended up creating a repo inside of another one.
-I would have liked to make multiple commits as I did this lab but I was unable to push my code up to Github at any stage. please find below the error messages I encountered:
+I would have liked to make multiple commits as I did this lab but I was unable to push my code up to Github at any stage.
+Please find below the error messages I encountered:

 ======